JUCMNAV/TURNtoURN/README.md

 * Rename variable names in 'using' blocks with a better convention
 * Write down the return type for each called rule
 * Make all "using" variables start with v, all argument variables with a, source object with s, target object with t
+* Put in an INIT (varname) for all initializations for variables for readability

 ## ACTIVE TASK
 I am currently refactoring the code until it is at a point I feel is sufficiently readable for me to troubleshoot it.
 I have significantly improved readability but cannot be sure of functionality.
 I have likely broken some code along the way, and the current version is broken.
 However, the original version was also broken, so this should not be an issue.